William Farren - 1939-45

 Brown was the Chief Naval Test Pilot at Farnborough and Farren selected him to become the first pilot to fly a supersonic research aircraft, the Miles M.5.
 However, this project was cancelled shortly before completion just after the war.
 (Brown has written a book about the mystery of this cancellation, occuring so soon before Britain would have been the first to fly a supersonic aircraft.)
 In his autobiography, Wings on my Sleeve, Brown recalls this handwritten memo from Farren, saying, "I would like you to start taking a close interest in the supersonic research project being conducted by R.A.E. in conjunction with the Miles Aircraft Company.
 To this end you should liaise with Morien Morgan."
 Morgan was then Head of Aero Dept, Flight Section and was part of the Farren Mission to Germany in 1945 and later Director of RAE.

-It was Brown who told me how Churchill summoned Farren to London to head up the mission to Germany to learn the secrets of the latest German aircraft.
+It was Brown who told me how Churchill summoned Farren to London to head up what became known as The Farren Mission to Germany to learn the secrets of the latest German aircraft.
 Brown was the chief test pilot and his exploits flying highly experimental and dangerous planes are legendary.
 Read about this mission here.
+It led to Operation Surgeon, the focus of British efforts to exploit Nazi aeronautical advances.

 After the war Farren left Farnborough to take a post as Technical Director at Blackburn Aircraft Co.
 Ltd before serving as Technical Director of A.V.Roe & Co. from 1947-1961 where he oversaw the Vulcan project through to production.